 The traditional hutch

-Hutches should be as large as possible, bigger really is better and if you can afford a 5 or 6 foot hutch, your bunny will be happier for it.
+Hutches should be as large as possible, bigger really is better with a 6 foot hutch being the smallest suitable size.
 Even if you are adopting or buying a baby bunny don’t be tempted to buy a hutch suitable for their current size.
 It sounds obvious but rabbits grow quickly and your small bundle will soon out-grow a smaller hutch meaning more expense for you.
 It really is better to start out with as large a hutch as you can afford as this will save you money in the long run.

 Hutches are seen as the traditional housing for rabbits.
 However, they were only introduced as a short term measure for rabbits that were being raised for consumption, not living in its confinement for potentially ten years.
 Modern rabbit keeping looks at the hutch as more of a shelter within a wider area accessible to the rabbit, whether this be a permanently attached run, secure garden or similar setup.
 Being confined continuously to a hutch does not allow a rabbit to exhibit natural behaviors such as running, hopping, jumping and digging and is actually cruel confinement.
 Where used, hutches must be as large as possible, bigger really is better.
 It is best to buy the biggest, best quality hutch you can afford even if your rabbit/s are only babies.
 It is a worthwhile investment to buy a 6 foot hutch from the start rather than going through the expense of buying another bigger hutch later on.
 There are tiered hutches on the market with 2 or 3 floors.
 Its worth bearing in mind the internal ‘ladder’ does use up floor space, effectively making the hutch smaller.
 Also rabbits sometimes slip on the ladder causing injury.
 So a 6 foot hutch would probably be better than a 4 foot tiered hutch as it gives the rabbit more room on one level.